mythaxis/mythaxis.github.io/content/issue-23/Weapons of Mass Entanglement.md

 The button on the remote didn’t glow anymore, and there seemed to be no way to change the channel, so Panduranga watched the man sit there, get himself something to eat, scratching his back, and finally falling asleep, just as tiredness overcame herself as well.

+&nbsp;

-In the morning, the man wasn’t there.
+{{<glyph>}}I{{</glyph>}}n the morning, the man wasn’t there.
 Panduranga ate breakfast, cleaned up, and drove to work.
 The tourist town lay in no-man’s-land between the front lines, as did Panduranga’s home, but the war parties excluded it from their attacks, and only rarely did a missile, airstrike, or orbital bombardment hit close to it.This time, there was a huge load of visitors from a remote planet, gawking and gaping at the soldiers, at their weapons, at the desolation the war had brought upon the planet.

 The workday was long, and Panduranga returned in the dark, the purple-bruised horizon occasionally lit up by flares and distant skirmishes.
 The plant still grew by her doorstep, but it wasn’t the reason Panduranga stopped dead in her tracks.